angadsdhillon/AutoDash-OS/README.md

 ## Project Overview

 AutoDash OS is a modular infotainment system simulator designed to showcase embedded systems and automotive software engineering skills.
 The project is implemented in modern C++ (C++17) using Qt6 and simulates the core features found in real-world automotive infotainment platforms.
-It is intended as a demonstration of proficiency in C++, Qt, embedded Linux concepts, and system integration for roles such as the Rivian & Volkswagen Group Technologies Software Infotainment Platform Engineer.
+It is intended as a demonstration of proficiency in C++, Qt, embedded Linux concepts, and system integration.

 ## Technologies Used